-By the end of June 2023, the District invested approximately \$107,239,744 in a broad range of capital assets including school buildings, the bus garage, school buses, computers, audio-visual and classroom equipment.
-The District purchased 4 buses in the 2022-2023 school year.
-For this coming year, we will be purchasing another 4 new buses as well as 2 electric buses based on voter approval in May 2023.
-We have a 5 year bus replacement plan to bring the District fleet more upto-date.
+By the end of June 2024, the District invested approximately \$111,345,807 in a broad range of capital assets including school buildings, the bus garage, school buses, computers, audio-visual and classroom equipment.
+The District purchased 4 diesel buses as well as 2 electric buses in the 2023-2024 school year.
+For this coming year, we will be purchasing another 4 new buses as well as 2 electric buses based on voter approval in May 2024.
+We have a 5 year bus replacement plan to bring the District fleet more up-to-date.